-- an increased ability to fund asset renewal requirements - to provide financial targets for the next 10 years

-- to allow various assumptions to be modelled - to ensure that external conditions are considered for example changes in interest rates and population growth - an enhanced funding level for capital works in general - to progress Council towards maintaining a position of financial sustainability in the long - rate and fee increases that are both manageable and sustainable - investment and funding strategies which promote intergenerational equity - to demonstrate Council's ability to be Fit for the Future.
+- an increased ability to fund asset renewal requirements - to provide financial targets for the next 10 years - to allow various assumptions to be modelled - to ensure that external conditions are considered, for example changes in interest rates and population growth - an enhanced funding level for capital works in general - to progress Council towards maintaining a position of financial sustainability in the long term - rate and fee increases that are both manageable and sustainable - investment and funding strategies which promote intergenerational equity - to demonstrate Council's ability to be Fit for the Future.

-Council's LTFP last adopted on 22 June 2017 (min.
-No. 17/206) incorporates the strategies and commitments contained in Council's Fit for the Future CIP, implemented or in the process of being implemented, which set a clear pathway to achieve financial sustainability as measured by core infrastructure investment ratios.
-This LTFP is attached as one of the Mandatory Supporting Documents.
-As required by the SRV application process an updated base case has now been reinstated, despite as previously identified by IPART failed to meet a number of FFTF benchmarks.
-The base case has not been taken back out to the community as the community has overwhelmingly supported the current adopted LTFP with the one Strategic Scenario.
+Council's LTFP which was adopted on 22 June 2017 (Minute No. 17/206) incorporates the strategies and commitments contained in Council's FFTF CIP, implemented or in the process of being implemented, which sets a clear pathway to achieve financial sustainability as measured by core infrastructure investment ratios.
+The LTFP was again adopted on 18 December 2018 as part of the Delivery Program.
+This LTFP is attached as one of the mandatory forms and attachments section.
+As required by the SRV application process, an updated base case has now been reinstated, despite, as previously identified by IPART, having failed to meet a number of FFTF benchmarks.

-Council engaged Morrison Low and Pitcher Partners to independently assess the LTFP and its assumptions, all firms were satisfied with the financial modelling and assumptions.
-The LTFP has also been reviewed and analysed by TCorp as part of a large loan application.
+Council engaged Morrison Low and Pitcher Partners to independently assess the LTFP and its assumptions, both firms were satisfied with the financial modelling and assumptions.
+The LTFP has also been reviewed and analysed by TCorp as part of a loan application.